FDA to scrutinize unproven cancer drugs after 10-year gap - WTMJ

 It took the FDA more than a year to finally pull the breast cancer approval from Roche’s blockbuster drug Avastin.
 The agency was besieged by calls from cancer patients and libertarian groups to keep the approval, despite clear evidence that it didn’t extend life and caused dangerous side effects.

 The drugs under review this week — Merck’s Keytruda, Roche’s Tecentriq and Bristol Myers Squibb’s Opdivo — are part of a recent wave of “immunotherapies” that help the body’s defense system recognize and attack cancer.
-The blockbuster drugs have shown life-extending gains against deadly forms of skin and lung cancer.
-But they’ve also racked up several dozen approvals in other diseases, including forms of bladder, throat and liver cancer that are the focus of the meeting.
+The blockbuster drugs have shown life-extending gains against deadly forms of skin and lung cancer, among other conditions.
+But they’ve also racked up several dozen approvals in other indications, including forms of bladder, throat and liver cancer that are the focus of the meeting.

 Studies by all three companies have shown negative or inconclusive results.